Hippias: Natural law

 Hippias is credited with originating the idea of natural law.
-This ideal began at first during the fifth century B.C.
+This ideal began at first during the 5th century BC.
 According to Hippias, natural law was never to be superseded as it was universal.
 Hippias saw natural law as a habitual entity that humans take part in without pre-meditation.
 He regarded the elite in states as indistinguishable from one another and thus they should perceive each other as so.
-Because of this they should consider and treat each other as a society of a unanimous state.
-These ideas were passed on through Cynicism and Stoicism later being the foundation for turning Roman law in legislation.
+Because of this, he reasons, they should consider and treat each other as a society of a unanimous state.
+These ideas were passed on through Cynicism and Stoicism, later being the foundation for turning Roman law in legislation.
 Along with natural law, Hippias also wrote about self-sufficiency as a binding principle.
-He used this principle in his teachings as he gathered knowledge in numerous subjects so as to be never outwitted or have his reputation questioned.
+He used this principle in his teachings as he gathered knowledge in numerous subjects, so as to be never outwitted or have his reputation questioned.